History of autism: Other scientific developments

 The empathising–systemising theory of autism was released by Simon Baron-Cohen in June 2002.
 He and others would go on to develop it in subsequent years.

 The term allistic was coined by British autistic software engineer Andrew Main in January 2003.
 It means "not autistic".

 Spoon theory was first published about by American lupus advocate Christine Miserandino in 2003.

 The well-cited paper "Model of autism: increased ratio of excitation/inhibition in key neural systems" by the Americans John Rubenstein (neurobiologist and psychiatrist) and Michael Merzenich (neuroscientist) was published in October 2003.
-It proposed that autism could be modelled as a "brain excitation/inhibition imbalance" matter.
+It proposed that autism could be modelled as a "brain excitation/inhibition imbalance" matter involving glutamate and GABA.

+Russian-British doctor Natasha Campbell-McBride introduced the GAPS diet for helping people with autism and other conditions through the popular book Gut and Psychology Syndrome in 2004.
+Claims of the diet's usefulness for children with autism are not supported by scientific studies.
+Harriet Hall has described the GAPS diet as "a mishmash of half-truths, pseudoscience, imagination, and untested claims", and Quackwatch includes the GAPS Diet in its Index of questionable treatments.

 The theory of monotropism was developed by three autistic activists, the British linguist and teacher Dinah Murray, British-Australian psychologist and social worker Wenn Lawson and British mathematician Mike Lesser.
 They started their formulation in the 1990s, and first published the theory in May 2005.
 It proposes that autism's symptoms are caused by a person being highly focused on a small number of things, giving relatively little focus to things in general.

 British psychiatrist Chris Frith and his wife Uta Frith published a well-cited short description of theory of mind in September 2005.

 In January 2006, British neuroscientist Francesca Happé and Uta Frith published a well-cited paper furthering Frith's weak central coherence theory.

 In October 2006, N. Carolyn Schanen (of the University of Delaware), found two chromosomes with a strong epigenetic association with autism.

 The journal Research in Autism Spectrum Disorders was first published in January 2007 by Elsevier.

 The well-cited paper "Strong Association of De Novo Copy Number Mutations with Autism" was published in April 2007 by 32 people including American geneticists Jonathan Sebat and Daniel Geschwind.
-It found that de novo germline mutation was a more significant causative factor for ASD than was previously recognised.
+It found that de novo germline mutation was a more significant causative factor for autism than was previously recognised.

 The journal Autism Research was founded in February 2008 as the US-based journal of the International Society of Autism Research (INSAR), partnering with publishers Wiley-Blackwell.

 The imprinted brain hypothesis of autism was first presented by Canadian biologist Bernard Crespi and British sociologist Christopher Badcock in June 2008.